Mobilpadde/NRAW.js/README.md

 ```

 "That's stupid!
 Who'd ever need the latest 25 posts of a user?", you say?
 Well, NRAW.js is smart enough to handle [queries][1] too!
-Let's make a basic request that gets the top five posts (links, self-posts and comments) of a user:
+Let's make a basic request that gets the top five posts (Links, self-posts and comments) of a user:

 ```javascript
 Reddit.user("Mobilpadde").sort("top").limit(5).exec(function(data){